loomchild/theo-rails/README.md

 [![Gem Version](https://badge.fury.io/rb/theo-rails.svg)](https://badge.fury.io/rb/theo-rails)

 # Theo
-Theo is a small and elegant HTML-like template language for Ruby on Rails, with natural partials and computed attributes.
+Theo is a small and elegant HTML-like template language for Ruby on Rails, featuring natural partials and computed attributes.

 > [!WARNING]
 > Please note that this software is still experimental - use at your own risk.